Applying for Financial Aid with International Parents

 If both the student and parent(s) are U.S. citizens, yet the parents live and work abroad, both the student and parent can get an FSA ID and sign the FAFSA electronically.
 However, the income and asset reporting can get complicated.

-Income questions on the financial aid applications direct families to specific line items on the U.S. tax return.
-If a family filed a foreign tax return, they should do their best to report the equivalent income figures from their foreign returns.
+Income questions on the FAFSA pull in U.S. tax return data from the IRS.
+And the CSS Profile® directs families to specific line items on the U.S. tax return.
+If a family filed a foreign tax return, on the FAFSA they will need to provide consent for the FAFSA to confirm with the IRS that no U.S. tax return was filed.
+Then, they should do their best to report the equivalent income figures from their foreign returns.
 As well, families will be directed to convert the foreign currency on their foreign tax return into U.S. dollars before reporting income information.
-The financial aid applications will provide guidance to help with this.
+The FAFSA will provide guidance to help with this.
+On the CSS Profile, the family willl be presented with a page on which they can choose the currency used on their tax return.
+They should answer the questions using the exact figures as listed on their tax return, in that same currency, and the Profile will convert the income figures to U.S. dollars.

 When reporting assets on the financial aid applications, families living abroad with assets in another currency will also need to convert those amounts to U.S. dollars before reporting them.